Computer Modern: Design

-Computer Modern is based on late-1800s Didone type.
+Computer Modern is based on late-1800s type.
 Its direct inspiration, Monotype Modern, is at top; similar typefaces of the era included Century, Excelsior and Clarendon.

-Computer Modern is a "Didone", or modern serif font, a genre that emerged in the late 18th century as a contrast to the more organic designs that preceded them.
-Didone fonts have high contrast between thick and thin elements, and their axis of "stress" or thickening is perfectly vertical.
+Computer Modern is a typeface in the Scotch Roman class, similar to Didone typefaces, having high stroke contrast (variation between thick and thin) and a vertical axis but bracketed serifs.
 Computer Modern was specifically based on the 10 point size of the American Lanston Monotype Company's Modern Extended 8A, part of a family Monotype originally released in 1896.
-This was one of many modern faces issued by typefounders and Monotype around this period, and the standard style for body text printing in the late nineteenth century.
+This was one of many 'modern' classes of typeface issued by typefounders around this period, and that then became standard style for body text printing in the late nineteenth century.

 In creating the TeX publishing system, Knuth was influenced by the history of mathematics and a desire to achieve the "classic style" of books printed in metal type.
-Modern faces were used extensively for printing mathematics, especially before Times New Roman became popular for mathematics printing from the 1950s.
+'Modern' faces were used extensively for printing mathematics, especially before Times New Roman became popular for mathematics printing from the 1950s.

 The most unusual characteristic of Computer Modern, however, is the fact that it is a complete type family designed with Knuth's Metafont system, one of the few typefaces developed in this way.
 The Computer Modern source files are governed by 62 distinct parameters, controlling the widths and heights of various elements, the presence of serifs or old-style numerals, whether dots such as the dot on the "i" are square or rounded, and the degree of "superness" in the bowls of lowercase letters such as "g" and "o".
 This allows Metafont designs to be processed in unusual ways; Knuth has shown effects such as morphing in demonstrations, where one font slowly transitions into another over the course of a text.
 While it attracted attention for the concept, Metafont has been used by few other font designers; by 1996 Knuth commented "asking an artist to become enough of a mathematician to understand how to write a font with 60 parameters is too much" while digital-period font designer Jonathan Hoefler commented in 2015 that "Knuth's idea that letters start with skeletal forms is flawed".